The

 non-specific effects refer to secondary sexual characteristics and metabolic

 effects.
 Secretion adjustment is achieved by feed back with a hypothalamus and hypophysis link acting through LH and FSH gonadoliberines and goNadotrophins.
-Female gonadal hormones are secreted, as other steroids, by glands

 of coelomic origin, the ovary which has three